Gender Pay Gap

 • Equal pay legislation deals with any pay differences between men and women within an organisation who carry out the same jobs, similar jobs or work of equal value.
 We analyse and report to the Board’s Remuneration Committee on equal pay every six months and we do not have an equal pay gap.

-Over the past year we have seen an increase in the proportion of women in each quartile of pay in our UK business.
-However, we have as yet achieved gender parity only in the lowest quartile of pay and the largest overall movement of gender representation is in the bottom half of the pay distribution; it is encouraging nevertheless to see a 5-percentage point improvement in the proportion of women in the upper quartile of pay.
+Over the past year we have seen an increase in the proportion of women in all but our upper quartile of pay in our UK business.
+However, we have as yet achieved gender parity only in the lowest quartile of pay and the largest overall movement of gender representation is in the bottom half of the pay distribution; it is encouraging nevertheless to see a 6-percentage point improvement in the proportion of women in the upper middle quartile of pay.

 Activities and Plans

-Over the past year we have improved the proportion of women employed in our UK business from 30% to 36%, and the number of women in our three most senior grades (Principal, Director and Vice President) in the UK from 18% to 19% (an increase of 5%), through a series of targeted recruitment initiatives.
+Over the past year we have improved the proportion of women employed in our UK business from 36% to 38%, and the number of women in our three most senior grades (Principal, Director and Vice President) in the UK has increased from 14 to 20 (an increase of 35%), through a series of targeted recruitment initiatives.
 We are also working on a tailored retention and accelerated career development programme to achieve a better balance of women in senior leadership positions.

 Management consulting, like many professional services, has found it historically difficult to retain women through various phases of life, which leads to the gender pay gap we see across our industry in the UK and globally.
 Despite these challenges, the Board continues to be committed to close our gender pay gap.